phpearth/docs/articles/how-to-ask-smart-questions/index.md

 ## Don't ask to ask

 Ask your questions directly and clearly, don't worry about asking if it's ok to ask a question.
-Any question is welcome, but you may be redirected if the question is more appropriate in different channel.
+Any question is welcome, but you may be redirected if the question is more appropriate in a different channel.

 <br><br><br>
 <div style="clear:both"></div>